juliano/juliano.github.io/_posts/2019-12-17-functional-scala-london-2019-day-1.md

 This talk introduced [Polynote](https://polynote.org/), a polyglot notebook environment.
 They started discussing the pain points of working with Scala + Spark in a notebook, what was the motivation to build Polynote.

-In summary, they walked-through the process used to built tool... by one developer!
+In summary, they walked-through the process used to built the tool... by one developer!

 {% include figure image_path="assets/images/funscala2019/polynote.jpg" caption="The Scala community made the project possible" %}